dwatson62/CV/README.md

 ## Daryl Watson

 Former cocktail bartender with a new passion for code, I am seeking a change into a more fulfilling and rewarding career.
-I have recently completed the Makers Academy coding bootcamp.
-Looking to pursue a career with a forward thinking company to help me learn and improve as a developer.
+Determined to make a fresh start, I attended and completed the highly selective Makers Academy coding bootcamp.
+Currently I am looking to pursue a new career with a forward thinking company who I can offer value to, and to help me learn and grow as a junior developer.

 ## Skills